derrian-distro/LoRA_Easy_Training_Scripts/README.md

 ## Changelog
 changelog of the old scripts are all in that branch [here](https://github.com/derrian-distro/LoRA_Easy_Training_Scripts/tree/old-scripts#changelog)

+- May 27, 2023
+  - Fixed noise offset default being 0.1
+  - Fixed the bug in which scrolling into elements would accidently change their values
+  - Fixed an installation issue because of the new Pyside6 update
+  - Added queues to the UI.
+Now the UI can queue up trainings
+    - this was a sort of big addition, so tell me if anything breaks
 - May 22, 2023 (cont.)
   - Made the training threaded, so that it can be done while still allowing you to use the UI
   - Fixed the way betas was being saved in the toml files so that it doesn't break on load